voutilad/sisu.io/content/posts/paysim-part3.md

 First thing we can do is use our eyeballs and our intuition.
-Graphs make it easy for humans to start asking questions because we're glorified pattern-recognition biocomputers doing it since birth using any of our senses as input.
+Graphs make it easy for humans to start asking questions because we're glorified pattern recognition biocomputers doing it since birth using any of our senses as input.

 But how can we do this algorithmically?